Magnetometer: SQUID (superconducting quantum interference device)

-SQUIDs are a type of magnetometer used both as survey and as laboratory magnetometers.
-SQUID magnetometry is an extremely sensitive absolute magnetometry technique.
+SQUID magnetometers are a type of tool used both as survey and as laboratory magnetometers.
+It is based on the concept of flux quantization in a superconducting loop.
+SQUID magnetometry is an extremely sensitive absolute magnetometry technique, reproducibly achieving femtotesla resolutions in optimized laboratory settings.
 However SQUIDs are noise sensitive, making them impractical as laboratory magnetometers in high DC magnetic fields, and in pulsed magnets.
+The necessity to keep at least part of the setup (the superconducting elements) to be cooled to cryogenic temperatures limits the applications as the sensor can not be brought arbitrarily close to the field source.
 Commercial SQUID magnetometers are available for sample temperatures between 300 mK and 400 K, and magnetic fields up to 7 T.

 Inductive pickup coils

 Inductive pickup coils (also referred as inductive sensor) measure the magnetic dipole moment of a material by detecting the current induced in a coil due to the changing magnetic moment of the sample.
 The sample's magnetization can be changed by applying a small ac magnetic field (or a rapidly changing dc field), as occurs in capacitor-driven pulsed magnets.
 These measurements require differentiating between the magnetic field produced by the sample and that from the external applied field.
 Often a special arrangement of cancellation coils is used.
 For example, half of the pickup coil is wound in one direction, and the other half in the other direction, and the sample is placed in only one half.
 The external uniform magnetic field is detected by both halves of the coil, and since they are counter-wound, the external magnetic field produces no net signal.